 Although it's painful to part ways with characters and storylines, we're starting to get used to the streaming platform's circle of life.
-Below we've uncovered the series that are gearing up for their final run, as well as the ones that have been outright nixed.
-Check out the 2021 and 2022 selections that are winding down, and plan your TV binges accordingly.
+Below we've uncovered the series that are gearing up for their final run in 2022, as well as the ones that have been outright nixed already and won't be airing any new episodes this year.
+Plan your TV binges accordingly!

 - Netflix and...read?
 The streaming service debuts the Netflix Book Club